Search This Blog

 But, when a system is hacked or inappropriately accessed, the loopholes rests on the inefficiencies in how the system was designed to allow such loopholes to exist.
 So, how do you avoid these vulnerabilities so that the hacker doesn't exploit these "working as designed" gaps?

 I am sure one would say that this would add more time to the scheduled release or limit the stories written per iteration/sprint.
-Of course, similar to non-functional stories that add some time, the abuser stories also will add time.
-The need to develop hinches on the type of regulations in the industry, the type of technical platforms used, the time to market considerations, etc. However, the question shouldn't be whether to do them or not but when to do them.
-If we fail to do them we are increasing the technical debt.
+Of course, like non-functional stories that add some time, the abuser stories also will add time.
+The need to develop hunches on the type of regulations in the industry, the type of technical platforms used, the time to market considerations, etc. However, the question shouldn't be whether to do them or not but when to do them.
+If we fail to do them, we are increasing the technical debt.
 A couple of alternatives are to dedicate a sprint or a portion of every sprint to address these abuser stories.